-Through Tomatosphere™, your students investigate the effects of outer space on the germination of tomato seed.
+Through Tomatosphere™, your students will investigate the effects of outer space on the germination of tomato seeds.
 This is a hands-on program that builds scientific inquiry and experimentation skills.

 Temperature is an important part of life on Earth and life in space.
 This backgrounder explains what temperature is, how it affects people and how it is controlled on the International Space Station.